-We hope you’ve learned a little more about our family and what Jones Natural Chews means to us throughout our “Tribute to Dad” series.
-Today, Suzy, our youngest sister, shares meaningful words about our father’s lifelong commitment to bettering his business and the community.
+We hope you’ve learned a little more about the Jones family and what Jones Natural Chews means to them throughout the “Tribute to Dad” series.
+Today, Suzy, the youngest sister, shares meaningful words about her father’s lifelong commitment to bettering his business and the community.

 Dad is a shrewd businessman, but he also has a big heart.
 He taught us about tenacity — to find a new approach if things don’t work out the way we want, to always overcome challenges.

 I started working with Dad when I was 7.
 I remember working at the plant every Saturday, filling 5-pound ground beef bags and doing simple chores.
 I was so short I had to stand on buckets to see over the counter and Dad would knot up my oversized apron so it wouldn’t fall off.
 When a good song came on the radio the entire line of meat cutters would join in singing, entertaining the customers in the lobby.
 Talk about an off-key butcher shop quartet!
 Dad always made work seem like fun.
 Although out of all the jobs he would assign to me, he would never let me near the band saw.
 I eventually grew up to run the shop and had three band saws, but to date, he still doesn’t like me near them.